-Creating the Perfect LinkedIn Profile to Generate LeadsPosted on 21st August 2012 by Kristi Hines -
+Creating the Perfect LinkedIn Profile to Generate LeadsPosted on 21st August 2012 By Kristi Hines - Comments

 When it comes to generating leads for your business, LinkedIn is the best network to turn to since it is specifically aimed towards professionals.
 In a study by HubSpot of 5,000 businesses, LinkedIn’s visitor-to-lead conversion was 2.74% - three times higher than Twitter (.69%) and Facebook (.77%) combined.
 With 175 million members worldwide, including executives from all 2011 Fortune 500 companies according to LinkedIn’s About Us page, it is definitely the place to be if your business targets any type of business professional as a potential client.

 So how can you take advantage of these numbers and start generating leads from LinkedIn?
 In this three part series, we’re going to look at how to utilize your personal profile, company page, and analytics to their fullest extent to generate quality leads for your business.